 Sydney to Tokyo flights will take you to the heart of Japan.
-See kabuki, a classical style of performance art, at Kabukiza Theater, window-shop in the luxury department stores of Ginza and take a relaxing stroll to nearby Hibiya Park, Imperial Palace, and Tsukiji Fish Market.
+On your Tokyo holiday you can see kabuki, a classical style of performance art, at Kabukiza Theater, window-shop in the luxury department stores of Ginza and take a relaxing stroll to nearby Hibiya Park, Imperial Palace, and Tsukiji Fish Market.

 Flight Centre can help you find cheap flights to Tokyo from Sydney, so you’ll soon be on your way to the bright lights of Shinjuku, the butcher shops and vegetable vendors in atmospheric Yanaka Ginza, and the upscale eateries and shops of Chuo Dori Street.